anirudddh/Mario/README.md

-FullScreenMario
+Mario
 ===============

 ### ***This code is outdated, poorly written, and due to be phased out within a year.
-It is kept here for historical purposes only.
 A new version is under development.***

-*Active development of a version of FullScreenMario that uses JSON for maps and JS objects for Things is located at https://github.com/Diogenesthecynic/FullScreenMario-JSON.
+*Active development of a version of Mario that uses JSON for maps and JS objects.
 Not all functionality has been copied over to that project, and many maps there are missing key features.
 Once it has completely made up the features from the main branch, it will be merged back into the project here.*

 An HTML5 remake of the original Super Mario Brothers - expanded for modern browsing.